Actindo-AG/Documentation/EDI/Operation/03_ManageLineItemsFileStt.md

 Get the line item segments of an EDIFACT message in order to be able to fill them.

-You can add constant values as well as strings that are to be determined via attribute mapping.
-Example: The document number is a variable value that differs for each message.
+You can add constant values as well as strings that are to be determined via attribute mapping later.

 #### Prerequisites

-- You have the message specification resp. implementation guide of your business partner at hand.
+- You have the message specification of your business partner at hand.
 - You have created the basic definition settings for this type of message and business partner, see [Create basic definition settings](./01_ManageDefinitions.md#create-basic-definition-settings).

 #### Procedure